-Due to the probabilistic nature of the black-box we can expect the dispersion (or the error) of $F$ being of the order of $\sqrt{N}\ll N$, where we assume that the black-box does not require to have target system physically.
-This system can be ``programmed'' into the black-box by the input of the $b_{k}$ set.
+Due to the probabilistic nature of the blackbox we can expect the dispersion (or the error) of $F$ being of the order of $\sqrt{N}\ll N$, where we assume that the blackbox does not include the target system physically.
+This system can be ``programmed'' into the blackbox by the input of the $b_{k}$ set.
 The proposed scenario can be assumed as some kind of the ``global quantum state tomography'' which requires only one copy of the large system and which output is the similarity value.
 Notice that under the limit $J\ll1$ it is easy to compute data $\chi(F)$ (see Fig. \ref{fig:figure2}) for large~$N$, considering spins being independent.

-Such a black-box for small systems can be realized experimentally by quantum state tomography~\cite{WuByrd} with many copies of the target-candidate systems.
+Such a blackbox for small systems can be realized experimentally by quantum state tomography~\cite{WuByrd} with many copies of the target-candidate systems.
 The reduced density matrices are therefore given, so is the similarity~$F$.
-As a result, the operations with this black-box become a limited resource.
+As a result, the operations with this blackbox become a limited resource.

 The above discussed problem can be utilized, for example, in the scenario when the corresponding spins in two chains (candidate and target) become connected to each other while internal interaction $J$ inside each chain is switched off (see Fig. \ref{fig:dimers}), thus forming ladders of dimers (see, e.g., Ref. \cite{PhysRevLett.113.237203}).
 If the Hamiltonian of each dimer is ferromagnetic, we see that the maximal similarity before the transformation corresponds to the minimal energy of the system of dimers.